Men Who Marry More than 20 Years Younger: What’s it about?

 Mid-life Anxiety

-Such mid-life anxiety is common in men who settled down into stable family lives too quickly in a sense.
-The feeling of having lost some of ones best years sometimes adds to it.
+Such mid-life anxiety is common in men who settle down into stable family lives too quickly in a sense.
+The feeling of losing some of one’s best years sometimes adds to it.

-Finally, this may even manifest in seeking a partner who fits right in to this narrative of eternal youth.
+Finally, this may manifest in seeking a partner that fits right into this eternal youth narrative.
 Is this healthy?
 Not exactly.
-The reason for this is because the attraction is rooted in a need to feel a certain way about one’s self.
-Not in appreciation, admiration or respect for the other.
+This attraction is rooted in a need to feel confident about oneself, not in appreciation, admiration, or respect for the other.

 Power-Play

-Another slightly more sinister reason why some men might engage with women a lot younger could be a thing of power-play.
-They might feel inadequate, emasculated by partners their own age or older, or simply not very secure in who they are and what they are about.
-This may be particularly so with regard to their competence as romantic suitors.
+Another slightly more sinister reason why some men might engage with women a lot younger could be a thing of power play.
+They might feel inadequate, emasculated by partners their age or older, or simply insecure about who they are and what they are about.
+This may be particularly so concerning their competence as romantic suitors.

 Such men may often gravitate towards, and in a sense, rope in women who are young and might lack the exposure and foresight an older woman would possess.
 This allows them to be romantically engaged with women who might never have given them a second thought had they been closer to the same age.

-Again, this is rooted in the motivation to make one’s own self feel more competent and adequate even if the motivation is subconscious.
-This does not take away from the tragic fact that as before, the attraction has little to do with real appreciation for the other or what they are about.
+Again, this is rooted in the motivation to make oneself feel more competent and adequate, even if the motivation is subconscious.
+This does not take away from the tragic fact that, as before, the attraction has little to do with genuine appreciation for the other or what they are about.

 Though rare, there are instances where the attraction that exists across generations is simply due to a deep appreciation for who the person is.
-I have worked with men whose partners were far younger but the love between them was very real and quite healthy.
+I have worked with men whose partners were far younger, but their love was authentic and healthy.

-Such people are often the sort who live on the fringes of mainstream society and the relationships they forge with those far younger are rooted not in a need to feel better, younger or secure.
-They are rooted in commonalities such as interests, socio-political views and approaches to life and living.
+Such people often live on the fringes of mainstream society, and the relationships they forge with those far younger are rooted not in a need to feel better, more youthful, or secure.
+They are rooted in commonalities such as interests, socio-political views, and approaches to life and living.

-If a relationship is based in respect, appreciation, compatibility and true common ground, then age though still relevant and playing a part may take a bit of a back seat!
+If a relationship is based on respect, appreciation, compatibility, and valid common ground, then age, though still relevant and playing a part, may take a bit of a back seat!

 Making Sure You’re Doing the Right Thing

-If you’re an older man who is considering marrying or settling down with someone a lot younger, chances are you have to good consciousness to want to make sure what you’re doing is okay.
-You want to make sure that you won’t be doing something for the wrong reasons as that usually ends in hurt and heartbreak.
+If you’re an older man considering marrying or settling down with someone much younger, chances are you must be conscious to ensure your actions are okay.
+You want to ensure you won’t be doing something for the wrong reasons, as that usually ends in hurt and heartbreak.
+We recommend that you work with a professional therapist before you take steps.

 1. Cindy Peterson says: